ArchAndrew/Azure-Control-Plane-Threat-Detection/README.md

 - Uses Microsoft Sentinel for detection and investigation
 - Leverages AI (Copilot) to accelerate security analysis

-This project simulates a real-world cloud attack scenario and demonstrates how I design detection systems, not just deploy infrastructure.
+This project demonstrates how I design detection pipelines for identity-based attack paths in enterprise cloud environments.

 ## 🚨 Here's the problem